-The Audit Committee met two times during year 2021.
-During the meetings, the Audit Committee considered the annual results of the Group for the year ended 31 December 2020 and the interim results of the Group for the six months ended 30 June 2021 as well as the reports prepared by the external auditors relating to accounting and internal control issues and major findings in the course of audit/review.
+The Audit Committee met three times during the year ended 31 December 2022.
+During the meetings, the Audit Committee considered the annual results of the Group for the year ended 31 December 2021 and the interim results of the Group for the six months ended 30 June 2022 as well as the reports prepared by the external auditors relating to accounting and internal control issues and major findings in the course of audit/review, and the audit plan of 2022.